SGSVertigo/vertigo-instructions/Vertigo_in_the_classroom.md

 In addition to investigating the Time period of the pendulum, its movement in the North and or East directions can be analysed.

-The following script can be used to produce a graph of displacement, Velocity and acceleration.
+The Pendulum_lesson2 script can be used to produce a graph of displacement, Velocity and acceleration.

 The script contains similar prompts as in the beginner exercise.